rcdickerson/orhle/README.md

 bin/run-all-examples.sh
 ```

-will run all examples, writing output to `examples/orhle-output`.
+will run all examples, writing output to the `example-output` directory.